-Mary Cruz is a Program Associate at the Durfee Foundation.
-She is a graduate from the University of San Francisco with a B.A. in Politics and Latin American Studies, and minors in Legal Studies and Chican@/Latin@ Studies.
-Mary is fiercely passionate about advocating for immigrant justice, marginalized communities, and language access, which stems from her experience growing up as the daughter of indigenous immigrants.
-She has 5 years of collective experience working for immigrant rights in the Bay Area, Los Angeles, and Sacramento.
+Mary Cruz is a Program Manager at the Durfee Foundation.
+She is a graduate from the University of San Francisco, earning a Bachelor of Arts in Politics and Latin American Studies.
+Mary’s interests lie at the intersection of immigrant justice and language access, stemming from her experience growing up as the daughter of Indigenous Zapotec immigrants.
+She brings 5 years of collective experience working for immigrant rights in the Bay Area, Los Angeles, and Sacramento to philanthropy.

 Prior to the Durfee Foundation, Mary worked with the California Immigrant Policy Center (CIPC) where she supported CIPC’s government affairs, policy, and advocacy work in Sacramento.
-While at CIPC, Mary supported research on economic justice for immigrants and refugees within workforce development and adult education policies.
-Mary has also focused on community-based engagement through her work with La Raza Centro Legal, serving immigrant and low-income communities in San Francisco.
-Mary was also an immigration legal intern for Curiel and Parker in Santa Monica, and an Immigration Law Advocate for unaccompanied minors from Central America with the University of San Francisco law clinic.
+Mary has also focused on community-led engagement, addressing the intersections of social inequities impacting immigrant and low-income communities with La Raza Centro Legal.
+She previously provided direct services as an Immigration Law Advocate working with unaccompanied minors at the University of San Francisco law clinic.

-As an LA native, Mary hopes to bridge her experiences into Philanthropy to build collective equity for all.
+As an LA native, Mary hopes to bridge her experiences into Philanthropy to build collective equity.